 What facilities should measure when tours are weekly

 Compare cup counts week over week, not day over day, because hybrid schedules distort daily averages.
-Watch peak line length during trial weeks as a predictor of whether the program survives client season—not as vanity metrics, but as operational signals.
+Watch peak line length during trial weeks as a predictor of whether the program survives client season.
 Track milk discard as a sign of over-ordering on light days and under-stocking on tour mornings.

 Compressed Fridays and the tour that still happens

 Compare two week trial FAQ week-one and week-two expectations before you present pilot data to a steering committee that tours weekly.
-Bryan’s team on the Charlotte, NC overview routes faster when you name tour days and dock rules in the same request.
+Bryan Zeiss and the team on the Charlotte, NC overview route faster when you name tour days and dock rules in the same request.

-Renewal season brings repeat tours through the same pantry—consistency matters more than novelty.
+Renewal season brings repeat tours through the same pantry.
 Weekly service tuned to cup volume keeps flavor stable when the same prospects walk through monthly.
-Cup-based billing gives finance pours that match tour-season traffic instead of seat assumptions from a quiet January.